 Failure to practice proper oral hygiene also promotes the proliferation of bacteria in your mouth.
 These bacteria are associated with the formation of acid and plaque buildup on the teeth.
 When plaque builds up on teeth, more bacteria are able to thrive, leading to the creation of an environment that promotes tooth decay.
 Further, when plaque is not removed through flossing and brushing, it hardens to form tartar, which further creates an environment that is conducive for tooth decay.

 It is therefore important to practice good dental hygiene practices like brushing twice each day and flossing at least once per day.
-More importantly, you should visit a dentist regularly for procedures such as dental examination to check for cavities and dental cleaning to remove any plaque or tartar that may have formed on your teeth and gums.
+More importantly, you should visit a dentist in Mississauga, ON regularly for procedures such as dental examination to check for cavities and dental cleaning to remove any plaque or tartar that may have formed on your teeth and gums.

 Xerostomia or dry mouth is a condition that is characterized by having a much reduced amount of saliva.
 If you have a dry mouth, you lack the cleaning and lubrication properties that saliva provides.
 This means that plaque is likely to be deposited on your teeth more quickly.
 As a result, you are more susceptible to tooth decay if you have a dry mouth.
 Additionally, having xerostomia makes your gums and teeth prone to infection since saliva has some germ-fighting capabilities.